-Carolyn has been singing in choirs or directing them since she was in elementary school in Michigan.
-At age 14, she began accompanying all the high school choirs in her school; at age 17, she won her high school’s European Music Study Scholarship, which sent her to Europe upon graduation.
-She traveled to different chapels to hear organ recitals and became acquainted with the French organist Marcel Dupre, and was privileged to play organ for him in his Paris home.
+Carolyn has been singing in and directing choirs since she was in elementary school in Michigan.
+At age 14, she began accompanying all the high school choirs in her school; at age 17, she won her high school’s European Music Study Scholarship, which enabled her to travel to Europe before college.
+She traveled to different chapels to hear organ recitals and became acquainted with the French organist Marcel Dupre and was privileged to play organ for him in his Paris home.

 carolyn eynon